A website’s content is the most important & powerful medium to communicate with the targeted audience. Therefore, it must be used effectively.

 Especially in the time when most of the internet users like to scan the webpages in order to read the information (because most of us have less patience and time to read), it becomes very important to ensure that the content of your website is easy-to-read, effortlessly.

-In this blog post, we’ve shared 7 tips to use typography in your website design that can help you to get better readership & lower bounce rate.
+In this blog post, we’ve shared 7 tips to use typography in your website design that can help you to get a better readership & lower bounce rates.

 #1 Don't use a lot of font types

 Using a variety of fonts can damage the readership of your website.
 A professional web designer understands the importance of using limited font types in order to maintain the branding of any website as well as enhance its readability.

 Using more than 3-4 types of fonts will do nothing but make the website look unprofessional and unstructured.

 Therefore, you must ensure that your web designer should use a maximum of 3 or 4 types of fonts.
 The lesser, the better.

 Have you ever experienced browsing a website that had interesting information but it took a while for you to finish your reading because of its condensed text lines?
 I am sure you did.

 Providing enough vertical line spacing will help your users to read the contents of your website easily.

 At the same time, your website designer must also ensure that the line spacing is not too much, making it hard for your readers to move their eyeballs from one line to another.
 Too much line spacing will also cause your webpage to look long and the users will have to scroll a lot to read the information.